TheCrunchy/GroupPlugin/README.md

-# AlliancesPlugin
+# GroupPlugin

+Formerly alliance plugin, to see alliance code look in the archive branch

 Point the config to a network folder to share it between servers that sync faction data

-All upgrades are disabled by default, enable them in the alliances.xml in the instance folder

 You can donate here
 https://www.paypal.com/paypalme/EmpiresAtWarSE